PundiAI/fx-docs/developers/cross-chain/target.md

 |   Avalanche    |    ""    |  erc20  | ibc/0/px | ibc/{channel-id}/{address-prefix} |    ❌     |  ❌  |       ❌        |
 |      ...       |    ""    |  erc20  | ibc/0/px | ibc/{channel-id}/{address-prefix} |    ❌     |  ❌  |       ❌        |

+{% hint style="info" %}
+FX is the native token, when cross chain to fx-core, no need to convert to ERC20, so the target is `""`, if other token, need to convert to ERC20, so the target is `erc20`
+{% endhint %}

 ### f(x)Evm to External-Chain/Pundix/... with Target

 | f(x)Evm | Ethereum | BSC | Polygon | Tron | Avalanche | External-Chain |  Pundix  |           Cosmos-Chain            | f(x)Core | f(x)Evm |